Wall Street Analyst Upgrade The Boeing Company [BA]. What else is Wall St. saying

 Boeing [NYSE:BA] and Akasa Air, a brand of SNV Aviation, announced the new Indian carrier has ordered (72) 737 MAX airplanes to build its fleet.
 Valued at nearly $9 billion at list prices, the order is a key endorsement of the 737 family’s capability to serve the rapidly growing Indian market.

-The stocks have a year to date performance of -6.94 percent and weekly performance of -12.34 percent.
-The stock has been moved at -19.35 percent over the last six months.
-The stock has performed -3.58 percent around the most recent 30 days and changed -10.16 percent over the most recent 3-months.
+It opened the trading session at $196.02, the shares rose to $198.82 and dropped to $193.85, the range by which the price of stock traded the whole day.
+The daily chart for BA points out that the company has recorded -22.60% loss over the past six months.
+However, it is still -3.13% lower than its most recent low trading price.

-If compared to the average trading volume of 8.96M shares, BA reached to a volume of 17622691 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 9.22M shares, BA reached to a volume of 12570617 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BA shares is $261.40 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BA stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.